jeffrwells/coderbase.io-staging/projects/coderbase.md

 One of the most interesting parts about it is that everything is driven through Markdown, YAML, and Git.
 There is no admin UI through the browser.
 When a user signs up through GitHub, a new repository is created on his/her GitHub account that contains all of the configurations and content.

-See below for further details and pictures. *Lots of code samples*
+See below for further details and pictures. **There are lots of code samples demonstrating how this platform works.**

 # Motivation